 My past is a part of me, my mistakes have shaped me, and I refuse to be ashamed of any of it.
 No longer will I put a veil over my life for the sake of appearances.
 What others see in me is not up to me.
 The judgments they may or may not make have no bearing over my fate.
 My path is my own and I choose to pave it with truth.

-Last year, I was granted a full scholarship to get my 200-Hour Yoga Teacher Training certificate from Arts Holding Hands and Hearts and The Light Within Yoga Studio.
+in 2014, I was granted a full scholarship to get my 200-Hour Yoga Teacher Training certificate from Arts Holding Hands and Hearts and The Light Within Yoga Studio.
 Since completing the training, I've been teaching yoga to girls in crisis at a local shelter.
-As I once was a girl in crisis living at a shelter, the opportunity to help and inspire others in similar situations means the world to me.
+As I once was a girl in crisis living at a shelter, the opportunity to serve and inspire others in similar situations means the world to me.

 I realize I still have a long way to go on this journey, but I'm also taking time to stop and express my gratitude for every step of progress along the way.
 One day, through intense faith and sufficient effort, perhaps I will arrive at the storied gates of some far-fetched philosophical finish line.
 Perhaps samadhi - the enlightenment of self-realization, the last limb of the eight-fold yogic path, that which B.K.S.
 Iyengar described as "seeing the soul face-to-face, an absolute indivisible state of existence in which all differences between body, mind and soul are dissolved," and what my teacher Alison Donley simply calls "the rational result of rational behavior" - will be attainable.
 For now, it's one breath, one step, one moment at a time.